JuanDavidZabalaTapiero/JuanDavidZabalaTapiero/README.md

 # Hi, I'm Juan David Zabala Tapiero

 ## About Me 😊
-I love developing `Websites` and learnign new interesting stuff about `programming`.
+I like developing `Websites` and learnign new interesting stuff about `programming`.
 I'm currently studying & and learning Full-Stack skills at SENA

 📬
 ```